Wildcat (musical)

 Wildcat is a musical with a book by N. Richard Nash, lyrics by Carolyn Leigh, and music by Cy Coleman.

 The original production opened on Broadway in 1960, starring a 49-year-old Lucille Ball in her only Broadway show.

 The show introduced the song "Hey, Look Me Over", which was subsequently performed as a cover version by several musicians.

-An original cast album was issued by RCA Victor records (LOC-1060).
+An original cast album was issued by RCA Victor.

 Background and production

 Nash had envisioned the main character of Wildy as a woman in her late 20s, and was forced to rewrite the role when Lucille Ball expressed interest not only in playing it but financing the project as well.
 Desilu, the company owned by Ball and her soon-to-be ex-husband Desi Arnaz, ultimately invested $360,000 in the show in exchange for 36% of the net profits, the rights to the original cast recording (ultimately released by RCA Victor), and television rights for musical numbers to be included in a special titled Lucy Goes to Broadway, a project that eventually was scrapped.
 Ball also was permitted to choose her leading man.
 Kirk Douglas's salary demands and heavy film schedule eliminated him from the running, and Gordon MacRae, Jock Mahoney, and Gene Barry were considered before she selected Keith Andes.
 Michael Kidd, who co-produced with Nash, directed and choreographed, and he got songwriters Coleman and Leigh on board.
 It was Leigh's second Broadway production (following 1954's Peter Pan with Mary Martin) and Coleman's Broadway debut.

-The Philadelphia tryout opened on October 29, 1960 to a glowing review from Variety, but local critics were less enthusiastic.
+The Philadelphia tryout opened on October 29, 1960, to a glowing review from Variety, but local critics were less enthusiastic.
 The scheduled Broadway opening had to be postponed when trucks hauling the sets and costumes to New York were stranded on the New Jersey Turnpike for several days by a major blizzard.
 After two previews, the show opened on December 16 at the Alvin Theatre.
 The cast included Paula Stewart and Swen Swenson, with Valerie Harper among the chorus members.
 Vivian Vance, Ball's costar from I Love Lucy, was in the opening night audience and was photographed giving the star a congratulatory hug backstage after the show.
 Hampered by lukewarm reviews and Ball's lingering illness, it ran for only 171 performances.